-The Company is an ASX-listed investment company and is subject to the ASX Listing Rules.
+The Company is an ASX-listed investment company and is subject to various ASX Listing Rules.
+For example, the Company must report its Net Tangible Asset backing per share (NTA) to the ASX on a monthly basis.
 The Company complies with all externally-imposed capital requirements.